Travel Advisory for Republic of Cyprus

 Entry & Legal Compliance

-- Passport Validity Needed: 6 months beyond departure (recommended), valid for duration of stay (minimum)
+- Passport Validity Needed: 6 months beyond departure date

 - Blank Pages Required: 2

-- Dual Citizenship Policy: Recognized, but consular assistance may be limited and subject to military service obligations.
+- Dual Citizenship Policy: Recognized but dual citizens are subject to local military obligations

-- Proof Of Onward Travel: May be asked by customs officials.
+- Proof Of Onward Travel: Required by customs and immigration officials

-- Drone Usage Law: Regulations exist regarding drone types, licensing, and flight zones; check with the Cyprus Department of Civil Aviation.
+- Drone Usage Law: Registration required with the Department of Civil Aviation

 Emergency Contacts